Palem1988/blocknetdx-utils/README.md

 # TODO

-- Support for script optional arguments (for build time automation).
 - Add test case where Token and Address are not consistent.
 - Running tests and analyzing results.
 - Comment improvements.
 - Define more precise assertion checks once the Dex is loaded with test data.
 - Add more APIs once they are available.

-# Command-Line options for build-time automation

-All arguments are optional.
-If not specified, they each carry **a default value of 100**.

-- Use *-s* or *--sequence* argument to specify the number of sequence tests to run.
-- Use *-u* or *--unittest* argument to specify the number of unit tests to run.

-### Caution
-The number specified for each argument applies to **each** APIs.

 # Requirements